USS Eaton: World War II

-The Eaton was launched 20 September 1942 by Bath Iron Works, Bath, Maine; sponsored by Mrs. Mary Eaton Phillips, great-great-granddaughter of General Eaton; and commissioned 4 December 1942.
-It was named after William Eaton (1764–1811), an American soldier involved in the First Barbary War.
+The Eaton was launched 20 September 1942 by Bath Iron Works, Bath, Maine, sponsored by Mrs. Mary Eaton Phillips, great-great-granddaughter of General Eaton.
+She was commissioned 4 December 1942, named after William Eaton (1764–1811), an American soldier involved in the First Barbary War.

 1943

 Eaton departed Casco Bay, Maine, 6 February 1943 for duty in the Pacific.
-Arriving at Efate, New Hebrides, 7 March, she patrolled with Cruiser Division 12 between Efate and the Solomons.
+Arriving at Efate, New Hebrides, on 7 March, she patrolled with Cruiser Division 12 between Efate and the Solomons.
 She also escorted convoys from Espiritu Santo and Nouméa to Guadalcanal.
 After 10 August, from a new base at Port Purvis, Florida Island, she supported landings at Rendova, Vella Lavella, and Baracoma.
-In September, she rejoined Cruiser Division 12 for sweeps against Japanese shipping in "The Slot", sinking many barges.
-The I-20 Type-C Japanese submarine was sunk on the surface at Vella Lavella on 01–10–1943.
+In September, she rejoined Cruiser Division 12 for sweeps against Japanese shipping in the "Slot", sinking many barges.
+The I-20 Type-C Japanese submarine was sunk on the surface at Vella Lavella on 01 October 1943.

 After a dash to Auckland, Eaton embarked Rear Admiral G. H. Fort and staff on 26 October and served as flagship for the landings on Treasury Island the following day.
-Prior to the landings at Empress Augusta Bay, she led fast minelayers USS Tracy (DM-19) and Pruitt (DM-22) through Bougainville Straits to seal off the eastern approach, on the night of 1/2 November.
+Prior to the landings at Empress Augusta Bay, she led fast minelayers USS Tracy (DM-19), and Pruitt (DM-22) through Bougainville Straits to seal off the eastern approach, on the night of 1-2 November.

 She continued to patrol from Port Purvis to Bougainville.
-On 13 November she rushed to help screen the crippled Denver (CL-58), damaged in the Battle of Empress Augusta Bay.
+On 13 November, she rushed to help screen the crippled Denver (CL-58), damaged in the Battle of Empress Augusta Bay.
 Relieved by Dyson (DD-572) the following day, she continued to escort resupply convoys to Bougainville, Treasury, and Vella Lavella, as well as to bombard coast batteries and hunt Japanese ships.

 1944

 She took part in the landings on Green Island on 15 February 1944 and on Emirau Island on 20 March.
-Eaton sailed 4 May 1944 for the Marshalls, arriving at Majuro on the 7th.
+Eaton sailed 4 May 1944 for the Marshalls, arriving at Majuro on the 7 May.
 Between 29 May and 2 June, she joined Greiner (DE-37) and Sanders (DE-40) in reconnaissance and bombardment of Kusaie Island in the eastern Carolines.
 On 11 June, she left Kwajalein for the invasion of Saipan, which began four days later.
 Eaton provided fire support, including harassing and illumination fire, against Saipan and Tinian and captured three Japanese aviators from a raft.
-On 12 August she sailed from Saipan for overhaul at Mare Island.
+On 12 August, she sailed from Saipan for overhaul at Mare Island.

 Eaton joined the covering force for the Leyte operation at Leyte Gulf, 25 November 1944.
 She sank an enemy freighter on 1 December and bombarded Ormoc Bay as she headed to cover the Mindoro landings in December.